 The student, after passing this course, achieves the following results ...

-- He/she identifies the most relevant components of a problem and selects the most appropriate algorithmic technique for it, together with a reasoned argument of the choice.
+4. He/she can identify the most relevant components of a problem and select the most appropriate approximate technique to solve it, as well as give the reasons for his/her choice.

-- He/she knows how to reason about the correctness and efficiency of the advanced algorithms used.
+6. He/she knows how to reason about the error rate and efficiency of approximate and probabilistic algorithms.

 2.3.
 Importance of learning goals